-The Junior Executive (“JREX”) Board mission is to develop the potential of young men and women for non-profit experience and leadership through effective training, community activity, advocacy and volunteerism.
-The JREX Board executes on this mission by leveraging its members to promote peer-to-peer outreach through Neon Pink events that, in turn, builds awareness and visibility for the Affiliate (“Susan G. Komen Austin”) among a young-adult demographic.
+The Junior Executive (“JREX”) Board’s mission is to develop the potential of young men and women for nonprofit experience and leadership through effective training, community activity, advocacy, and volunteerism.
+The JREX Board fulfills this mission by having its members promote peer-to-peer outreach through Neon Pink events that, in turn, build awareness and visibility for the Affiliate among a young adult demographic.

 We’re Looking for New Members!

 Interested in joining the JREX Board?
-JREX Board members are expected to attend bi-monthly board meetings, support Neon Pink events, participate in Komen Austin’s annual Race for the Cure, and serve a maximum of three consecutive one-year terms.
-It’s a great opportunity to gain board and non-profit experience while networking with other young professionals and giving back to your Komen Austin community.
+JREX Board members are expected to attend bimonthly board meetings, support Neon Pink events, participate in Komen Greater CETX’s annual MORE THAN PINK Walks, and serve a maximum of three consecutive one-year terms.
+It’s a great opportunity to gain board and nonprofit experience while networking with other young professionals and giving back to your community.